 Which raises another point.
 The water for these falls and others in Queensland comes from the mountains.
 It might be raining up there, but not down here.
 Somebody might be enjoying a swim on a nice day, when suddenly the water level rises, sweeping away everything in its path.
 We’re talking about something like this.

-At least nineteen people have died in the area since the 1950s.
-The latest was in October, 2020, when a Brisbane man’s body was found just downstream from the Devil’s Pool.
+At least twenty people have died in the area since the 1950s.
+In October, 2020, a Brisbane man’s body was found just downstream from the Devil’s Pool.
 Here’s the story.
-It gave me goosebumps reading that.
+Even more recently, a teenage girl drowned in December, 2021.
+Read that story here.
+It gave me goosebumps reading those stories.
 Especially after having read the aboriginal story about the boulders.
 Here it is.

 The legend of the boulders tells the creation of Oolana’s Pool, also known as the ‘Devil’s Pool’.
 This story is told by Wanyurr Yidniji elder Annie Wonga [and copied by me from a sign at the site].